jackdpage/pylux/README.md

-# OpenLightingDocumentation
+# pylux

-The OpenLightingDocumentation (OLDoc) ~~is~~ will be a program for the management of lighting fixtures.
+pylux will be a program for the management of lighting fixtures.

 ## File Types